 The turbulent history of the north of England has left the remains of many castles.
 Warkworth is a favourite – partly because its village is so lovely.
 Once a favourite residence of the powerful Percy family, Warkworth Castle and village occupy a natural defensive position on a spur in the River Coquet, about a mile from the sea.
 The Percys were involved in many feuds and plots, not least playing a key part in the Wars of the Roses.
 Though ruined, their castle at Warkworth displays more than a hint of its previous grandeur, with rich heraldic carvings, including the great lion of the Percys looking down from the 14th century great tower, beautiful Gothic-style windows and grand rooms.
 The 4th Earl even planned to build a church inside the castle walls – though it was never finished.
 Warkworth also features in Shakespeare’s Henry IV.
 Nearby and included in the entrance fee, is the Hermitage – a medieval chapel carved out of rock and accessible (at limited times) only by boat.

 So those are some of the best places to visit in North East England.
 Helpful links to more information have been included in this piece.
-You will also find inspiration from the Attraction Directory, which lists most of the places listed above, as well as by browsing articles categorised ‘north east’ on the website.
+You will find even more inspiration by clicking Places to Visit from the main menu, as well as by browsing articles categorised ‘north east’ on the website.